 Additionally, 1Password offers password sharing, allowing users to securely share login information with others through temporary links with various expiration options.

-Manually adding passwords and data
+Adding passwords and other data by hand

 Letting 1Password capture a password itself